socketstream/socketstream/doc/guide/en/live_reload.md

 ### Known issues

+#### VIM

+VIM creates a temporary file before replacing the real file.
+To prevent problems with Live Reload, change the write mode with:

+    :set nowritebackup

+#### Too many files

 Live Reload is built on Node's `fs.watch()` API which works differently on each operating system.
 For example, on Linux you'll get an `EMFILE` error if you have many files in your `client` directory.
 Change this limit with:

     sudo vi /etc/sysctl.conf